Frequently Asked Questions

 Do air purifiers help with pollen allergies?

-Yes, HEPA air purifiers can significantly reduce indoor pollen levels.
+Yes, HEPA air purifiers can significantly reduce indoor pollen.
 For best results:

-Air purifiers work best as part of a comprehensive strategy that includes keeping windows closed and removing outdoor clothing.
+Air purifiers work best alongside other strategies like keeping windows closed and changing out of outdoor clothes.

 When should I take allergy medication?